Reviews You Can Rely On

 Testing the GEMYSE is soft conditions at the resort.

-Here at GearLab, we've purchased and tested over 300 ski and hardshell jackets across the past decade, including both men's and women's options.
-Our expert reviewers have put each and every jacket through the wringer across all conditions and climates, ensuring no stone is left unturned.
+Here at GearLab, we've purchased and tested over 300 ski and hardshell jackets over the past decade, including both men's and women's options.
+I, alongside our team of expert reviewers, have put each and every jacket through the wringer across all conditions and climates, ensuring no stone is left unturned.
 Our team has skied across the globe, from our humble local ski hills to the steeps of La Grave, France, and the dreamlike powder of Hokkaido, Japan.
-We're a group of ski patrollers, ski guides, ski instructors, avalanche forecasters, snow fanatics, and ski mountaineering racers – our collective ski experience exceeds 200 years, and we're a source you can truly trust.
+A group composed of ski patrollers, ski guides, ski instructors, avalanche forecasters, snow fanatics, and ski mountaineering racers – our collective ski experience exceeds 200 years, and we're a source you can truly trust.

 We tested ski jackets against six rating metrics: